Howard Lanin: Radio

 In 1922, WDAR in Philadelphia began broadcasting the music of Lanin's orchestra as it played at the Arcadia Cafe, a development that Lanin said was the first broadcast of its type in that city.
 He also conducted orchestras for The Atwater Kent Hour and the Campbell Soup Show.

 Entertainment management

 In the 1950s, as interest in dance bands diminished, Lanin began Howard Lanin Productions, an entertainment management company.

 Personal life

 Lanin married Claire Feinstein in 1929; they remained married until her death in 1983.
 They had two sons and two daughters.
-Lanin died April 26, 1991, at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania.
+Lanin died April 26, 1991, at Thomas Jefferson University Hospital in Philadelphia.
 He was 93.
 He was survived by two sons, two daughters, a brother, nine grandchildren and nine great-grandchildren.